digital-asset/daml/docs/source/json-api/index.rst

 Once you have retrieved your access token, you can provide it to the HTTP JSON API by storing it in a file and provide the path to it using the ``--access-token-file`` command line option.

-Both in the case in which the token cannot be read from the provided path or if the Ledger API reports an authentication error (for example due to token expiration), the HTTP JSON API will report the error via logging.
-The token file can be updated with a valid token and it will be picked up at the next attempt.
+If the token cannot be read from the provided path or the Ledger API reports an authentication error (for example due to token expiration), the HTTP JSON API will report the error via logging.
+The token file can be updated with a valid token and it will be picked up at the next attempt to send a request.

 Note that this token is used exclusively for the HTTP JSON API server and that it will not be use to authenticate client calls to the HTTP JSON API: the user is expected to provide a valid authentication token with each call.